Vardhan0257/cred-point/README.md

 ## Contact

-For questions or collaboration inquiries, please reach out via [your email] or visit the GitHub repository.
+For questions or collaboration inquiries, please reach out via vardhanm0257@gmail.com or jaladisravya7@gmail.com or visit the GitHub repository.

 ---